ezequielabregu/code-that-sounds/book-kanban.md

 - Implement the Bjorklund algorithm in Pure Data
   - a.
 In a Pure Data patch, or
+    - still stocked in the list distribution and sublist creation.
   - b.
 Write a pd external in C.
 - Add audio samples.
 - Download all images from the internet and add them to the book.